tianocore/edk2/BaseTools/ReadMe.rst

 After this, you can run the toolsetup.bat file, which is in the same directory as this file.
 It should setup the remainder of the environment, and build the tools if necessary.

-Please also refer to the ``BuildNotes.txt`` file for more information on building under Windows.

 Unix-like operating systems
 ===========================